YahooArchive/xss-filters/README.md

 npm install xss-filters --save
 ```

-Require the secure filters, and you can then use it with your favorite
+Require *xss-filters*, and you can then use it with your favorite
 template engine.
+Or just use it directly:

 ```javascript
 var express = require('express');